Skip to main content

 GBIS cavity + room-in-roof insulation on a 1960s Maidstone dormer

-1960s dormer · drafty upstairs bedrooms · GBIS-funded retrofit
+1960s dormer · drafty upstairs bedrooms · GBIS-funded retrofit (scheme has since closed)

 The Hart family own a 1960s dormer bungalow in ME16 — four of them in a house where the upstairs bedrooms effectively shut down every winter.
 The cavity walls were original and uninsulated, and the dormer roof spaces had never been touched.
 They weren't on benefits, but the property and Council Tax band qualified under GBIS, which covers cavity wall insulation in full and part-funds more complex measures like room-in-roof.